-Suppose you have a big motor and it starts with lot of start-up torque.
+Suppose you have a big motor and it starts with a lot of start-up torque.
 For this reason, motor needs huge Ampere during its starting time.
 In this case, it impacts on over-power protection system during the motor start running.

 Just think, if your power consumption goes up too high and then suddenly decreases then your power supply system will affect badly as well as the other loads and the device will also face some trouble and it just for only one motor.

 Ok if the main power supply is coming from a generator then the situation can be more dangerous.
-For this reason we follow a simple system to get rid of this problem and it’s called Star Two Delta Connection.
-But Star and Delta con not control the speed of motor and Star connection take less current than Delta connection.
+For this reason, we follow a simple system to get rid of this problem and it’s called Star Two Delta Connection.
+But Star and Delta do not control the speed of motor and Star connection take less current than Delta connection.

-For this reason for a big load we use Star connection for couple of second like 3 to 10 or may be more depending on our demand to stat it slowly with less current and when motor get enough rotation then we change it to Delta connection for further operation.
+For this reason for a big load we use Star connection for a couple of second like 3 to 10 or maybe more depending on our demand to start it slowly with less current and when the motor gets enough rotation then we change it to Delta connection for further operation.

 Now for this operation, if we use Inverter / VFD / AC Drive then Star-to-Delta Connection does not require.
 Just a simple program called Accelerator Time and Deceleration Time setting will set the starting and stop delay time for a motor to reduce taking more current.

 Another thing is that if we use an Inverter / VFD / AC Drive to control our motor then we don’t need to use Soft Starter.
 First of all, let’s find out why we use Soft Starter and how can we replace Soft Starter by an Inverter.

-By the name of Soft Starter we can understand there is something that will start softly.
-And if it is a large motors then it will start softly and when motor start it will not cause harmful effects on the power system.
+By the name of Soft Starter, we can understand there is something that will start softly.
+And if it is a large motor then it will start softly and when the motor starts it will not cause harmful effects on the power system.
 So Soft Starter is responsible to start a motor slowly by programming.